Israel says tanks entering Gaza, as top international court warns over possible aid crimes

 Palestinians walk about buildings destroyed in the Israeli bombardment in the Nusseirat refugee camp in the Gaza Strip.
 Source: AAP / Hatem Moussa/AP

-Israeli Defence Force (IDF) fighter jets struck over 450 Hamas targets, including operational command centres, look-out posts, and anti-tank missile launch posts, in the last 24 hours, the military said on Sunday.
+Israeli Defence Forces (IDF) fighter jets struck over 450 Hamas targets, including operational command centres, look-out posts, and anti-tank missile launch posts, in the last 24 hours, the military said on Sunday.

 It said several gunmen emerged from a tunnel near Israel's border and were killed or wounded in a clash with troops.